pdagboola/task_management_hng/README.md

-Here’s a suggested README structure for the Task Management API project based on the provided information:

----

 # Task Management API

 This API manages tasks with functionalities like creating, delegating, deleting, updating tasks, and filtering tasks by priority, status, and tags.